 Consular Travel Advice

 Due to terrorism and military conflict, Australia (DFAT) advises avoiding travel within 30 km (19 mi) of the border with Algeria; within 40 km (25 mi) of the border area with Libya (north of Dheiba) (including the town of Ben Guerdane); to areas south of the towns of El Borma and Dhehiba; and to Mount Chaambi National Park, Mount Salloum, Mount Sammamma, Mount Mghila, and Mount Orbata).
 Australia also advises reconsidering travel (or avoiding nonessential travel) to areas south of and including the towns of Nefta, Douz, Medenine, and Zarzis; and to Kasserine, El Kef, Jendouba, and Sidi Bouzid governates.
 U.S. (DOS), U.K. (FCO), and Canada (GAC) have more limited warnings.

 High risk of attack by transnational terrorist groups exists throughout the country, especially in Tunis.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 In 2018, attacks occurred in areas frequented by tourists.
 A state of emergency is in effect through March 2019.

-Risk of kidnapping by terrorist groups exists throughout the country, especially in Mount Chaambi National Park (Kasserine Governorate), areas bordering Algeria and Libya, and the southern half of the country, including the towns of Douz, Medenine, Nefta, and Zarzis.
+High risk of kidnapping by terrorist groups exists throughout the country, especially in Mount Chaambi National Park (Kasserine Governorate), areas bordering Algeria and Libya, and the mountainous northern half of the country.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

 Risk of violent crime (armed robbery and sexual assault) exists throughout the country.

 Moderate risk of petty crime exists throughout the country, especially in areas frequented by tourists.
 Theft of valuables from unattended vehicles and accommodations is common.

 Scams involving false befriending have been reported.

 Protests, demonstrations, and strikes frequently occur throughout the country, especially in Tunis and southern areas of the country, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.